-If you have a student planning for college, you are probably aware of the current student loan crisis.
-In the past, many families have allowed their student to attend a college that is financially out of reach by subsidizing the cost with federal student loans, private loans, and parent loans.
+In the past, many families have allowed their student to attend a college that’s financially out of reach by subsidizing the cost with federal student loans, private loans, and parent loans.

 But parents and students should be concerned when applying to college and determining the cost.
 Financial experts and college planning experts agree the ability to pay for college should be a part of the final decision.

 First, let’s look at the statistics.
 According to data from the U.S. Federal Reserve, Americans are more burdened by student loan debt than by credit card debt.
-There are 45 million borrowers who owe over $1.56 trillion in student loan debt.
-That’s about $521 billion more than the total U.S. credit card debt.
+There are 48 million borrowers who owe over $1.75 trillion in student loan debt, compared to $986 billion in total U.S. credit card debt.

-Data from the class of 2018 shows 69% of college students took out student loans, both private and federal, graduating with an average debt of $21,400.
+Data from the class of 2020 shows 51% of college students took out federal student loans for public institutions, graduating with an average debt of $21,400.
 Around 53% of students graduation from private nonprofit four-year institutions took out federal loans of around $22,600.
 What’s more, parents took out $10,402 million in federal Parent PLUS loans to pay for their student’s education in the 2021-2022 school year.

 Imagine graduating with a low-paying entry-level job and being burdened with college debt that you are unable to repay.